 2- Using Group Policy

-Windows Group Policy can be a handy tool to change device drivers settings.
+Windows Group Policy can be a handy tool to change device drivers’ settings.
 This can be useful especially when you are doing it for multiple systems in the network.
-Follow the instruction below to disable device driver updates from Windows Updates using Group Policy:
+Follow the instructions below to disable device driver updates from Windows Updates using Group Policy:

-- In the right hand pane, select “Prevent installation of devices not described by other policy settings” and set it to Enabled.
+- In the right hand pane, double-click “Prevent installation of devices not described by other policy settings.”

-If you want to dig deeper in controlling every aspect of device driver installation through group policy, read this wonderful technet article.
+If you want to dig deeper into controlling every aspect of device driver installation through group policy, read this wonderful TechNet article.

 3- Using Windows Registry